Denzel-Daniel-D-T/game-design/new_scenes.md

 ### Plot:

 After a hard battle, the axeman was defeated, however, Dienia expended too much of her energy in the fight.
-Seeing as her sister still needs help in the Arcantia Canal, Dienia decided to send Elysia there in her place, while she retreats back towards the Royal Castle to recover.
+Seeing as her sister still needs help in the Arcantia Canal, Dienia decided to send Elysia there in her place along with some Minor Arcana Mages, while she retreats back towards the Royal Castle to recover.

 **Where:** Pyreladin Stronghold - Central Courtyard